 And the work is not just about the writing.
 To generate a consistent flow of relevant, informative, useful and just-salesy-enough content to build trust and affinity, your team needs a lot more than snappy subheads.

-First, they need buy-in and participation from your organization (that’s where the expertise, insight and audience understanding will come from); a solid strategy to guide content decisions over time; and a commitment to audience-focused content.
+First, they need buy-in and participation from your organization (that’s where the expertise, insight and audience understanding will come from); a solid strategy to guide content creation decisions over time; and a commitment to audience-focused content.
 Those three things take a time and effort to develop, but they make for a strong and effective program that delivers the results you want.

 Get organizational buy-in: all aboard with content.